Highly efficient and indistinguishable single-photon sources via phonon-decoupled two-color excitation: Introduction

-In this work, we show that a two-color (or di-chromatic) excitation scheme \cite{He2019, Koong2021} overcomes the limitations of the existing proposals, even when phonon-induced decoherence is fully taken into account.
-The two-color protocol makes use of two laser pulses symmetrically detuned from the QD emission frequency --- that is, one on the blue side and one on the red side of the spectrum with respect to the emitter.
-Previous work has shown the possibility of partially populating the exciton level by acting on the relative pulse amplitudes \cite{He2019, Koong2021}.
-This effect is however significantly hindered by phonon scattering, with a population inversion $\sim 0.6$ predicted theoretically in Ref.\ \cite{Koong2021}.
-Here, on the other hand, we solve this problem by showing how to remove phonon effects from the excitation process, and we uncover a phonon-decoupled regime where arbitrarily high population inversion is within reach for bulk QD in GaAs.
-We show that a state-of-the-art micropillar SPS driven with our scheme can generate up to 0.95 photons per pulse into the collection optics, together with excellent indistinguishability which is on par with the resonant excitation scheme.
+A dichromatic (or two-color) protocol makes use of two laser pulses detuned from the QD emission frequency (Fig.\ \ref{fig:1}a).
+He \textit{et al.} initially proposed to use a symmetric ``red-and-blue'' configuration --- that is, with one pulse on the blue side and one on the red side of the spectrum with respect to the emitter \cite{He2019} --- and Koong \textit{et al.}\ subsequently demonstrated partial population of the exciton level by acting on the relative pulse amplitudes \cite{Koong2021}.
+This effect is however significantly hindered by phonon scattering, with a population inversion $\sim$0.6 predicted theoretically in Ref.\ \cite{Koong2021}.
+Here, on the other hand, we access a phonon-decoupled regime where phonon effects are removed from the excitation process \cite{Vagov2007, Kaldewey2017} and arbitrarily high population inversion is within reach for bulk QDs.
+As a specific example, we demonstrate that a micropillar SPS driven with our scheme can generate up to 0.95 photons per pulse into the collection optics with even better indistinguishability than the one obtained under resonant excitation.

+An alternative two-color strategy named SUPER scheme \cite{Bracht2021, Karli2022, Boos2022, Bracht2023, Heinisch2023} makes use of two laser pulses on the red side of the spectrum (Fig.\ \ref{fig:1}b).
+This has resulted in an estimated population inversion ranging from 0.67 \cite{Boos2022} to 0.97 \cite{Karli2022} in experiments, but insufficient indistinguishability to date \cite{Boos2022}.
+As we show in the following, the SUPER scheme is also compatible with an increase of $\mathcal N \cdot \mathcal I$ towards 1, provided that the phonon decoupled regime is attained \cite{Bracht2022_pssb}.

+The paper is organized as follows.
+In Section \ref{sec:bulk} we study the population inversion of a bulk quantum dot under two-color excitation.
+We consider both the ``red-and-blue'' and the SUPER scheme, and we show the influence of phonon coupling on the performance of both schemes.
+Then, in Section \ref{sec:SPS} we calculate the photon output and the indistinguishability of a state-of-the-art SPS driven with two-color excitation, and we compare with the artificial case of an initially excited emitter.
+In Section \ref{sec:conclusions} we draw our conclusions.
+Four Appendices are devoted to technical details and to the validation of our methods.